ghankerson/origins-conscioussness/intro.md

 determines its outlines.
 In theses outlines he sees the stages of the growth of consciousness of the individual and of humanity.

+In this book Neumann tries (to the extent this is even possible) to survey all myth and find a common thread of themes that can be surfaced.

 This idea of the individual repeating the stages of growth of the species is an idea Jung took from Friedrich Nietzsche.

 Passing through each stage, the ego transforms its relationship to the archetypes.
 "The ability to perceive, to understand, and to interpret these images is a process of succession in time, ..  it takes place in stages."
 This ability to absorb unconscious contents improves at each stage and leads to individual transformation and improvement.
 Jung called this telos which means self-realization.
 At each stage the individual can look at its relationship to these core archetypes with increasing wisdom and light.
 It's as if we get another bite at the apple at each stage being wiser and more conscious of the complexes and archetypes that influence us in our actions.

 We can get a feel for these stages composed of archetypes by just examining the section titles of the book.
 We will do a podcast episode about each of these.